Scheduled at 8:00am in Standley II Lab on Thursday, November 15 (2018).#18460

 - Build a toolkit based on your specific role in accessibility conformance

-Including Accessibility in Curriculum, Information Resources, Information Technology, Legal, Uncategorized, Web/Media Access
+Legal, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Sharron Rush is Co-founder and Executive Director of Knowbility, a nonprofit advocacy and consulting group based in Austin Texas.
 Starting with the invention of the Accessibility Internet Rally (AIR) program in 1998, Sharron has been a pioneer in advocating for digital accessibility as a way for organizations to innovate and reach broader markets.
 She is an enthusiastic community builder and serves as co-chair of the Education and Outreach Working Group of the Web Accessibility Initiative of the W3C.

 An accessibility-focused Project Manager with 20 years in the industry, Robert has managed teams and projects for clients including Georgetown University, MIT, Carnegie Mellon University, Zappos, Nintendo, Time Inc., American Airlines, JetBlue, and many others.
 He is a member of the W3C’s Web Accessibility Initiative (WAI) Education and Outreach Working Group (EOWG), where he promotes web accessibility to a global audience of professionals by developing educational content in the form of tutorials, examples, and other documentation.
 Additionally, he evangelizes web accessibility by speaking at conferences, leading training workshops, and bringing a whole-team approach to accessibility and inclusive design.